MycroftAI/mycroft-skills-kit/README.md

 *Mycroft Skills Kit*

-A tool to help with uploading and upgrading Mycroft skills on the [skills repo](https://github.com/mycroftai/mycroft-skills).
+A tool to help with creating, uploading, and upgrading Mycroft skills on the [skills repo](https://github.com/mycroftai/mycroft-skills).

 ## Features

+ - Create a new skill
+ - Upload a new skill
  - Upgrade an existing skill
- - Upload a new skill

 ## Install